Calliari/docker-containers/README.md

 ================== END ===============

-## If you want to create a new repository from the command line
+## If you want to create a new git repository from the command line

 ```
 sudo -i